Idaho | Travel Guides | United States Travel

 The river was moving at a good speed and we calculated it was going about 5 mph because of the amount of water being released by the dam.
 We were able to make it to the waterfall in just a couple of hours.

 We barely had to paddle!
-Even though our hard-sided kayaks aren’t really meant for rivers, they did really good and we made it to the falls, paddled around the base of the falls for a while, then floated down to the pick-up location at spring creek boat ramp
+Even though our hard-sided kayaks aren’t really meant for rivers, they did really good and we made it to the falls, paddled around the base of the falls for a while, then floated down to the pick-up location at spring creek boat ramp.

 Here’s some photos of our journey to Fall creek falls snake river Idaho: